Bachelor of Science in Psychology

 The Bachelor of Science in Psychology program is designed to equip graduates for continuing studies in various fields, and as practitioners and researchers dedicated to seeking, articulating, and disseminating biblical truth.
 The Psychology program has adopted the 5 major learning objectives recommended by the American Psychological Association.
 The 6th objective supports the mission of Arizona Christian University to train students with a biblical worldview.
-In addition to the general psychology program, students may choose an emphasis in sport psychology.
 This is the only program within the Behavioral and Social Sciences department that requires a separate application.

 Program Requirements: In order for student to be enrolled, student must complete 2 PSY courses at ACU and maintain a GPA of 3.0.